Yeovil District Hospital

 Your questions

-The site is currently used as a compound for building contractors.
-It also contains some garages which have previously been utilised for storage, but these are in poor condition and not fit for continued use long term.
+The site was used as a compound for building contractors.
+It also contained some garages which were previously utilised for storage, but these are in poor condition and not fit for continued use long term.

 Do these plans mean that staffing and patient levels will increase and, if so, will this lead to fresh parking problems?